 Now that you’ve established that the locomotive is good and the transformer is good, it’s time to tackle the track.
 Ideally, the track should be clean, bright, and shiny.
 Clean and dull will still work too.
 But all too often it’s dirty and even rusty.

 The safest way to clean the track is to use paper towels and a household cleaner.
-My favorite to use is mineral spirits, but in a pinch you can use alcohol, white vinegar, glass cleaner, and even harsher stuff like Simple Green.
+My favorite to use is mineral spirits, but in a pinch you can use alcohol, white vinegar, or glass cleaner.
 Citrus cleaners often do a good job but they leave residue, so if you use a citrus cleaner, follow it up with alcohol or glass cleaner.

 Clean up enough track to make a full circle.
 If you have more track, you can always clean more track later.
 You can make life a bit easier on yourself if you test each piece of track for shorts before spending too much time cleaning it.